Retail and FMCG Placements, Internships & Work Experience 2019

 How big is the retail sector?
 It’s massive and gargantuan; so big in fact, consumer spending makes up half of the UK's gross domestic product (GDP).
 As such, the industry is a crucial cog in the national economy, with over 3.3 million people employed in retail in the UK.

+As a result, there are wide opportunities to get undergraduate work experience in retail and FMCG (fast-moving consumer goods).
 All head offices of major retail companies will have roles across a variety of industries, from financial to design, HR to marketing.
-There is something for any undergraduate.
+There really is something for everyone.

-Top Retail & FMCG Placements, Internships & Insights
+Top Retail & FMCG Placement & Internship Jobs